-It’s still $596 cheaper than ASML, currently trading at $628
+It’s still $596 cheaper than ASML, currently trading at $628...

-It’s still $420 cheaper than LRCX, currently trading at $452 Clearly, the potential is massive for this company.
-And I’m not the only one that believes that...
+And it’s still $420 cheaper than Lam Research, currently trading at $452...
+Clearly, the potential is massive for this company.
+And I’m not the only one who believes that.

-Wall Street Is Starting To Pile Money Into This Stock...
+Wall Street Is Starting to Pile Money Into This Stock...

 The smart money knows a discount when they see one...

-And they realize the importance that this stock means to American chip production...
+And they realize the importance that this stock has to American chip production...
 That’s why Invesco recently added over 336,800 new shares, making it their largest new position...